ahobsonsayers/gorker/README.md

-# Gorker - a go worker
+# gorker - a go worker

 This package contains an incredible simply example of a go worker that runs in a goroutine, with proper synchronisation.